tonyday567/numhask/readme.md

 'Numhask.Prelude' is designed as a drop-in replacement for Prelude and 'NoImplicitPrelude' is obligatory.
 Behind the scenes, the module wraps [protolude](https://www.stackage.org/package/protolude).

-See [Examples](src/NumHask/Examples.hs) for basic examples, [numhask-array](https://www.stackage.org/package/numhask-array) for numbers with structure, and [numhask-range](https://www.stackage.org/package/numhask-range) for slightly heavier number crunching.
+See [Examples](numhask-prelude/src/NumHask/Examples.hs) for basic examples, or [numhask-range](https://www.stackage.org/package/numhask-range) for slightly heavier usage.

 numhask-array
 ---